One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 Soak in city views from the Hallgrímskirkja

-The coolest thing about the church is their observation tower.
+The coolest thing about the church is its observation tower.
 For 10 euros, you can take a lift to the viewing deck and soak in stunning views of Reykjavík and the surrounding mountains.

 I am sure you have seen the iconic statue of explorer Leif Erikson (c.970 – c.1020) right in front of the church.
 Don’t forget to snap a photo of yourself with the statue and the church in the backdrop.